The Rapid Rise of AI: How Artificial Intelligence “Learned” 40 IQ Points in Just One Year

 What could AI with a 136 IQ actually do?

-Here’s where it gets fun (and a little scary):
+Here’s where it gets fun (and a little scary) for those of you who need more excitement in your lives.

-In business: This level of AI could outperform human analysts in detecting market patterns, optimizing logistics, or writing reports.
+In business this level of AI could outperform human analysts in detecting market patterns, optimizing logistics, or writing reports.
+Just be cautious of those hallucinations that keep cropping up in anything AI generated.
+This is why I, personally, stopped using it for articles and switched to editor and image-generator.
 If you work in data-heavy fields, AI isn’t coming for your job tomorrow, but it’s definitely becoming a co-worker!

-In science: We’re already seeing AI propose new protein structures for medicine, predict the next breakthrough materials, and generate hypotheses humans hadn’t even considered.
+In science though, we’re already seeing AI propose new protein structures for medicine, predict the next breakthrough materials, and generate hypotheses humans hadn’t even considered.
+In one creepy test AI can apparently tell the difference between men and women with almost 100% accuracy just by looking at their iris and we have no idea how.

-In creativity: AI can now draft stories, paint pictures, compose music, and mimic famous artistic styles.
+Yes, AI can now draft stories, paint pictures, compose music, and mimic famous artistic styles.
 (Though whether it’s truly “creative” is still up for debate.)
+But, as I mentioned earlier, it’s fickle in how helpful it can really be.
+It’s vastly limited by a lot of hallucinations and other things that AI seems to make up data when it can’t find any.

-And yes, there are risks.
-Deepfakes, misinformation, algorithmic bias…they’re all part of the package.
-Which is why researchers are racing to figure out how to align smarter AI with human values before it becomes a runaway train.
+And yes, there are risks as well to all of this.
+Deepfakes, misinformation, algorithmic bias, they’re all part of this package.
+Which is why researchers are trying their best to figure out how to align smarter AI with human values before it becomes a runaway train.

 What’s next for AI?

-Honestly?
-Nobody really knows.
-But here are a few predictions making waves:
+Nobody really knows, which I know makes you feel really secure, but here are a few predictions making waves:

-Human-AI collaboration: We’re entering an era where the best outcomes won’t be humans or AI…but humans with AI.
+We’re entering an era where the best outcomes won’t be humans or AI, but humans with AI.
 The smartest people will be the ones who know how to use AI as a tool, not a replacement.
+Because AI isn’t replacing any of us anytime soon.

-More regulations: As AI gets smarter, expect governments to crack down harder on how it’s used, who controls it, and what data it’s trained on.
+More regulations will most likely pop up as well.
+As AI gets smarter, expect governments to crack down harder on how it’s used, who controls it, and what data it’s trained on.

-Global AI races: Countries are already pouring billions into AI development.
+Global AI races will continue as countries are already pouring billions into AI development.
 This isn’t just a tech trend, it’s becoming a geopolitical arms race.
 The next “Arms Race” might be more of an “AI Race” (and not the kind that happened in Beijing).

 Why I’m watching this closely

 Watching AI gain 40 IQ points in a year feels like watching a toddler suddenly speak in full paragraphs and do calculus by kindergarten.
-It’s exciting, unnerving, and completely impossible to ignore.
+It’s exciting, unnerving, and completely impossible to ignore for a lot of reasons.

 Whether AI becomes our greatest collaborator or our biggest headache will depend on how we shape it, right now, while it’s still learning from us.